Written by Maurice Hurley and Melinda M. Snodgrass

 Picard refuses and it is then that we see one of the greatest effects in the history of the show as The Borg cut away a piece of the saucer section of the Enterprise.
 The effect is hard to describe; it is as if I took an apple corer and cut out the core of the apple, sliding it out but leaving the remainder of the apple intact.
 It is truly amazing to see crew quarters – and crew members – being sliced out of the Enterprise.

 Me, personally, I would have taken that opportunity to get the hell out of there, so I guess I wouldn’t have made a good starship captain.
 Once Picard realizes that the Borg ship is repairing itself, he decided to finally do what I would have done a long time ago.
-Problem is, by this time the Borg ship has rejuvenated enough to pursue the Enterprise.
+The problem is, by this time the Borg ship has rejuvenated enough to pursue the Enterprise.

 Picard is forced to beg for Q’s help, and Q returns the ship to where it started.
 However, he does not undo the damage done or the crew lost.